Foundations-of-HPC/Foundations_of_HPC_2021/Libraries-Benchmarking/hpl_exercise.md

 * different MPI implementations: OpenMPI vs IntelMPI
 * different BLAS implementation: OpenBlas vs IntelMKL

-The objective is to achieve a performance as close to the theoretical peak performance $R_{peak}$ as possible.
+The objective is to achieve a performance as close to the theoretical peak performance R<sub>peak</sub> as possible.

 --------------------------